KhaledSho97/Sample-Compose-MVVM-Hilt-Retrofit-RoomDB-UnitTest/README.md

     // or only import the main APIs for the underlying toolkit systems }
 ```
-Usage: This section should provide examples of using Jetpack Compose to create UI components, such as composable functions, layouts, themes, animations, etc.

 ## MVVM
 App Architecture is a way of designing and organizing the code of an app, following some principles and best practices.